edrumm/dotfiles/README.md

 # dotfiles
-backup of various scripts and dotfiles
+backup of various scripts, settings, and dotfiles